MLIS Co-op

 How will I find accommodation in another city?

-It is the student's responsibility to find his/her own accommodations; however, a member of the MLIS Student Council helps co-ordinate housing information.
-Join the MLIS Western Housing Facebook page to connect with fellow MLIS students for relocation tips and recommendations.
+It is the student’s responsibility to find their own accommodations; however, a member of the MLIS Student Council helps co-ordinate housing information.
+They currently maintain a housing Facebook page at: https://www.facebook.com/groups/2206919419749756

 Information for employers